An older man and woman reviewing estate planning documents with an attorney

 When changing your will in Colorado, it's essential to understand the legal paperwork involved.
 A change to a will in Colorado requires one or more codicils.
 This legal document attaches additional clauses to modify an existing will.
 The change may be small or significant - such as adding or removing a beneficiary or changing the amount of an estate left to someone.
 The change must be done in writing, signed by the testator (or anyone else with legal authority), and witnessed by two people who are not beneficiaries of the will.
 In addition, the change must also meet other requirements specified in Colorado law.

-It's important to note that if the change you wish to make is significant, then it may be beneficial to create an entirely new will.
-This is because codicils are only suitable for minor changes and may not stand up in court if there are legal disputes surrounding the change.
+It's important to note that if the change you wish to make is significant, creating an entirely new will may be beneficial.
+Codicils are only suitable for minor changes and may not stand up in court if there are legal disputes surrounding the change.

 Creating a New Will